Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum days below previous high of 931 days in the last 5 years of JD.com, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)
+• Looking at maximum days below previous high in of 753 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (488 days).

 AveDuration:

-• Looking at the average days below previous high of 365 days in the last 5 years of JD.com, we see it is relatively greater, thus worse in comparison to the benchmark SPY (123 days)
+• The average days below previous high over 5 years of JD.com is 387 days, which is greater, thus worse compared to the benchmark SPY (123 days) in the same period.

 Performance (YTD)